williamdemeo/math215-spring2017/README.md

 6. Integration

 **Prerequisites**
-Satisfactory performance on placement exam, 2 years of high school algebra, 1 year of geometry.
+Prerequisite: Math 140 or satisfactory performance on placement exam.

 **Learning Outcomes**
 Generally speaking, students will master concepts and solve problems based on